 -

-Mix 1 tablespoon (tbsp) of fresh lemon juice with 8 ounces (oz) of water.
-If it tastes too strong, add less lemon juice at first.
+Mix one tablespoon (tbsp) of fresh lemon juice with eight ounces (oz) of water.
+If the mixture tastes too strong, add less lemon juice at first.
 Always dilute lemon juice with water to lessen its acidity.

 -